 Due to essential maintenance some of our forms will be unavailable on Saturday 23 July 2016 from 3.30 am to 1 pm.
 We apologise for any inconvenience caused.

 Cycling on canal towpaths

-The Canal and River Trust welcomes all users and encourages all users to respect the serenity of the local environment and each other.
+The Canal and River Trust welcomes all users and encourages you to respect the serenity of the local environment and each other.

-- We recommend you obtain third party liability insurance and equip your bike with a bell or equivalent.
-(You can obtain third party insurance by joining the
+We recommend you obtain third party liability insurance and equip your bike with a bell or equivalent.
+(You can obtain third party insurance by joining the Cycling UK.)